 By Aarian Parikh | Opening Doorz Editorial | February 14, 2018

 Gone are the days when flowers spoke a million words, when simple gestures such as sharing a meal or writing poems, were not only sufficient but were highly appreciated means of expressing feeling and emotion.
-Today, everything is fast-paced: ‘You love me, I love you in return’, seems to be the mantra that defines love today.
-Rather, if in the year gone by, love was born out of struggle and passion, today, love takes birth with the right swipe on a mobile app!
+Today, everything is fast-paced: ‘You love me, I love you in return’, seems to be the mantra.
+If in the year gone by, love was born out of struggle and passion, today, love takes birth with the right swipe on a mobile app!

 When you ask the proud club of ‘We the Millennials’ what they expect from love and romance, slogans like ‘Netflix and chill’, jump to their lips.
 For some, Pyaar ek dhoka hai!
 But how can we overlook the death of romance and true love, which is still thriving, if only you care to see.

-Fortunately, amongst the unseasoned lot of the 21st century, we have the sprinkle of veterans that stand as shining examples with their testimonies of love that has stood the test of time.
+Fortunately, amongst the unseasoned lot of the 21st century, we have a sprinkling of veterans that stand as shining examples with their testimonies of love.
+Love that has stood the test of time.
 In this day and age where relationships are as fickle as a flame, we bring to light a spark of love that refuses to die down, but is still burning bright, fanning the flames of togetherness across continents, for the last 60 years.
 Opening Doorz were fortunate to meet one such couple, Marshal (87) and Philomena Sequeira (76), who celebrated 60 years of togetherness and love on January 13, 2018.

-Despite having been introduced to each other through common family, they proved that love can very well exist through an arranged marriage.
-Parents to five children who are very successful and grandparents to eight, they’ve seen life and the world change before their eyes.
-It was a pleasure to hear the two speak of the times gone by where they went through so much in life, standing beside the other, and continue to do so, in an age where marriages end in discord so very often.
+Despite having been introduced to each other through family, they proved that love can very well exist through an arranged marriage.
+Parents to five children who are very successful, and grandparents to eight, they’ve seen life and the world change before their eyes.
+It was a pleasure to hear the two speak of the times gone by.
+They have been through much in life, standing beside the other, and continue to do so.

-Aarian Parikh (our 18-year-old writer, who came back amazed) connected with the charming couple, to give us a peak into their early days, the tough years and taking care of five children—three daughters Olivia, Wilma and Aisha who live in Mumbai and two sons, Agnelo who resides in the USA and Anil, Syndey, Australia, all of who had come down for the Diamond Jubilee Celebrations.
+Aarian Parikh (our 18-year-old writer, who came back amazed) connected with the charming couple, to give us a peak into their early days, the tough years and taking care of five children.
+Their daughters Olivia, Wilma and Aisha who live in Mumbai and two sons, Agnelo who resides in the USA, and Anil, who lives in Syndey, Australia, came together for the Diamond Jubilee Celebrations.

 Here’s some insight into what love really is.
 Buzzing in his head is the Bob Marley classic… Is This Love That I’m Feeling!